With all the DISC assessments, which one do you choose?

 - the individual perceives him or herself as more or less powerful than the situation

-It wasn’t until Walter V. Clarke, an industrial psychologist used Marston’s Theory to be the first person to build an assessment instrument.
-In 1956 he published the Activity Vector Analysis, a checklist of adjectives which asked people to mark descriptors they identified as true of themselves.
+It wasn’t until Walter V. Clarke, an industrial psychologist, used Marston’s Theory to be the first person to build an assessment instrument.
+In 1956 he published the Activity Vector Analysis, a checklist of adjectives that asked people to mark descriptors they identified as true of themselves.
 The tool, used by Clarke since 1948, was intended for personnel selection by businesses.
 The four factors in his data (aggressive, sociable, stable and avoidant) were based on Marston’s model.